 Regular eye checkups are an essential part of maintaining optimal eye health.
 The frequency at which you should visit an eye doctor depends on several factors.
 Some people may need eye exams more frequently due to underlying medical conditions, while others may not need to go as often.

-Keep on reading, as we discuss how often you should visit an eye doctor for an eye check-up and why it is crucial not to miss your ophthalmology appointments.
+Keep reading as we discuss how often you should visit an eye doctor for an eye check-up and why it is crucial not to miss your ophthalmology appointments.

 2.2.
 Children